 Catholic Charities Archdiocese of New Orleans has the following openings:

 Driver- Responsible for the direct transportation of physically limited passengers to and from destinations.
 Positions require constant interaction with caregivers and community agencies.
 High school diploma/GED plus one year experience transporting individual with special mobility needs.
 A valid Chauffer license or CDL and a good driving record are required.
+Inspects and maintains van in clean, orderly and safe condition.
+Assist passengers on and off vehicle.
 Must be able to work effectively in a team environment and operate handicap accessible vehicles.

 Physical Therapist Assistant – Individual needed to provide clinical therapy (PT) treatment for program participants, on rehabilitative, restorative or maintenance levels at day center under the direction of the physical therapist to improve participant’s body functions and to relieve pain.
 Trains participants in ambulatory skills and strengthening and stretching exercises to improve their functional activity.
 Assists with instructing participants in use of wheelchairs, canes, walkers, prostheses and other assistive devices.
 Promotes participants’ wellness through the development and implementation of wellness program.
 Associate’s Degree in Physical Therapy from an accredited Physical Therapy Assistant Program.
 Licensed to practice as a Physical Therapy Assistant in Louisiana.
 At least one year experience working with the frail/elderly population.
 Current CPR certification required.